djalbat/occam-custom-grammars/README.md

 ## Example

-There is one example to enable you to alter a single custom grammar, see it combined with the default Florence grammars and merged with the Florence grammar.
+There is one example to enable you to alter a single user defined custom grammar, see it combined with the default Florence custom grammar and then merged with the Florence grammar.
 To view it, open the `example.html` file in the root of the repository.

+The default Florence custom grammar has an empty regular expression entry, no additional tokens are defined effectively, but it does have default BNF snippets.
+These can be view by choosing the 'Default' option from the custom grammar select field.
+To set your own, custom regular expression for defining additional tokens and your own BNF for defining additional terms, expressions, statements  and metastatement, choose the 'User defined' option.
+If you type `=>` into the lexical pattern input field, for example, you will see it appearing as part of the `custom` regular expression entry in the Florence lexical entries textarea.
+Note that the custom entry comes first, taking precedence over the default entries.
+Now select the `expression` option from the rule name select field and add the following to the BNF textarea:

 ```
   expression ::= expression operator expression